StorySDK/story-ios-sdk/README.md

 ### Setup

-To use SDK you need token from StorySDK Dashboard > Settings [https://app.diffapp.link/dashboard/](https://app.diffapp.link/dashboard/)
+To use the SDK, you need to obtain a token from the StorySDK dashboard.
+You can find your token in the Settings section of the dashboard at [https://app.storysdk.com/dashboard/](https://app.storysdk.com/dashboard/).

 ```swift
 storySdk.configuration.sdkId = "[YOUR_SDK_ID]"